 From that day forward.

 Kids–toddlers especially–will engage in testing boundaries at every chance they get.
-It’s exhausting.
 It’s emotionally draining.
 It’s frustrating.
 It leaves you exhausted at the end of the day wondering why a kid engages in power struggles all. day. long.

 Choices change everything.